Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/R_DESeq2_countMatrix_to_DE.md

 teaching: 10
 exercises: 10
 questions:
-- "What is R?"
+- "Programming in R?"
-- "What is RStudio"
-- "Experimental design?"
+- "RStudio environment"

 objectives:
 - "use RStudio on Nimbus instance to process the count matrix from nfcore-rnaseq and geenrate list of differentially expressed genes."